 End of the school year is upon us.
 Some schools are already out for the summer.
 We still have another three weeks to go.
 And I’m going crazy looking for teacher gifts.
 So I decided to ask some of my teacher friends (and I have quite a few of those) what they would and wouldn’t want to receive as a part of the end-of-the-year-gift.

 Some of my friends teach 5 different classes of about 25 kids.
 Can you imagine how many mugs that is in one year alone?
 Even if only two of three students give them a mug that’s… Yah… you can do the math…

-Just like you, teacher too, have their preferences.
+Just like you, teachers too, have their preferences.
 They may not like the lavender scent YOU like or they may be allergic to a scent.
-You don’t want to send your child’s teacher to emergency room on their vacation, do you?
+You don’t want to send your child’s teacher to the emergency room on their vacation, do you?

 Apple-Themed Knick Knacks

 We all know how symbolic an apple is to the teachers.
 And we think of teachers when we see apple themed notepads, paper weights or book dividers.
 But there is only so much space they have on their desks and in their classrooms.
 So enjoy their sight at the store and slowly walk away…

 Body and Bath Products

 These are very personal.
 One person may prefer vanilla scent over citrus or body scrub over lotion.
 According to my friends, most of them end up being re-gifted or sadly, they end up expiring and being thrown away.
 So keep that in mind when shopping for the next gift for your child’s teacher.